Oxymetazoline: Rebound congestion

 Rebound congestion, or rhinitis medicamentosa, may occur.
 A 2006 review of the pathology of rhinitis medicamentosa concluded that use of oxymetazoline for more than three days may result in rhinitis medicamentosa and recommended limiting use to three days.

 Nosebleeds

 Although oxymetazoline can be used for treatment of nosebleeds, it can also cause them under certain conditions, especially when nasal passages are dry.
 Oxymetazoline is a nasal decongestant that constricts blood vessels in the nasal mucosa, thereby reducing swelling and improving airflow.
 However, its use can lead to dryness and irritation of the nasal lining, which can increase the likelihood of nosebleeds.

-Australian regulatory submission

-Novartis recommended a five day maximum usage period, rather than three days, in a submission to the Therapeutic Goods Administration.
-Novartis suggested that "the justification [for 3 days] was not based on evidence," cited an extensive body of evidence, and noted a range of recommended periods from five to ten days, which coincides with the typical duration of the common cold.

-Overdose

-There is no specific antidote for oxymetazoline, although its pharmacological effects may be reversed by an adrenergic antagonists such as phentolamine.

 Pharmacology

 Pharmacodynamics

 Oxymetazoline is a sympathomimetic that selectively agonizes α_{1} and, partially, α_{2} adrenergic receptors.
 Since vascular beds widely express α_{1} receptors, the action of oxymetazoline results in vasoconstriction.
 In addition, the local application of the drug also results in vasoconstriction due to its action on endothelial postsynaptic α_{2} receptors; systemic application of α_{2} agonists, in contrast, causes vasodilation because of centrally-mediated inhibition of sympathetic tone via presynaptic α_{2} receptors.
 Vasoconstriction of vessels results in relief of nasal congestion in two ways: first, it increases the diameter of the airway lumen; second, it reduces fluid exudation from postcapillary venules.
 It can reduce nasal airway resistance (NAR) up to 35.7% and reduce nasal mucosal blood flow up to 50%.

 When used for treating acquired blepharoptosis, oxymetazoline is believed to work by stimulating the α_{1} and α_{2} adrenergic receptors of Müller's muscle, which helps to lift the eyelid and improve vision.